pololu/p-star-examples/usb-to-serial.X/README.md

 Pololu Corporation vendor ID and a product ID of 0x2400.

-If you are using Windows, you should see an entry labeled "P-Star" in your Device Manage in the "Ports (COM & LPT)" section.
+If you are using Windows, you should see an entry labeled "P-Star" in your Device Manager in the "Ports (COM & LPT)" section.
 However, if you have Windows 10 or later and did not install our driver before running this example, the name you see might be "USB Serial Device" instead.